By Ashok Prasad, Founder, Niyyam

 - You have a lump sum amount

-- You want to avoid timing the market
+- You want to avoid market timing

-- You want a gradual market entry
+- You prefer gradual entry

 Ideal For: